concord-consortium/portal-pages/README.md

 1. Setup src folders for learn.concord.org and add their homepage content as seperate html and css files
 2. Create npm script build task
 3. Create server
-  a.
-Create Express based server and set package.json start script to start it
+    1. Create Express based server and set package.json start script to start it
-  b.
-Add form on homepage pointing to /proxy action using url parameters for the form fields.
+    2. Add form on homepage pointing to /proxy action using url parameters for the form fields.
 Save form fields in localstorage.
-  c.
-Add download of remote url in proxy with <base> tag injected
+    3. Add download of remote url in proxy with <base> tag injected
-  d.
-Add load of local page content html and css in proxy
+    4. Add load of local page content html and css in proxy
-  e.
-Add replacement of local html using DOM selector
+    5. Add replacement of local html using DOM selector
-  f.
-Add local css server endpoint and add it to the downloaded html
+    6. Add local css server endpoint and add it to the downloaded html
-  g.
-Add /api/ proxy endpoint and rewrite downloaded html to point to it
+    7. Add /api/ proxy endpoint and rewrite downloaded html to point to it
-  h.
-Use live-server like injected html to talk to websocket endpoint on server for reloads and redraws
+    8. Use live-server like injected html to talk to websocket endpoint on server for reloads and redraws
 4. Create travis.yml build task using s3_website
 5. Add src folders for the other portals